-- One infant over 14 days and under two (2) years of age, not occupying a seat, may be carried free when travelling with an adult twelve years (12) of age or older).
+- One infant over 14 days and under two (2) years of age, not occupying a seat, maybe carried free when travelling with an adult Age 18 or older) on Domestic flights, and pays 10% of the accompanying adult on international flights.
 If the infant turns two (2) years old before the return journey, then a seat must be purchased for that infant.

 - Parent who wish to travel using an approved car seat occupying a seat, will be required to purchase a Child Fare, to ensure being able to use the approved car seat on-board.

-- A boarding pass is required for this to occupy a seat.
+- A boarding pass is required to occupy a seat.

-- A birth certificate must be produced to validate infant age for domestic travel.
+- A birth certificate must be produced to validate infant age for domestic travel (2 years or less).
 Should this not be available and the age cannot be verified, the parent or guardian will be required to purchase a child fare.

 - A medical release for travel is required for any infant under fourteen (14) days old.